xiufengliu/xiufengliu.github.io/README.md

 - International Symposium on Internet of Ubiquitous and Pervasive Things (IUPT 2017)
 - IEEE Electrical Power and Energy Conference (EPEC 2016)

-### Services for Journal

-- Guest editor of Special Issue of  "Buildings in the Context of Collective Energy Systems" in the Journal of Energies ([Call for paper](https://www.mdpi.com/journal/buildings/special_issues/collective_energy_systems))
-- Guest editor of Special Issue of “Dynamics, Control and Management of Renewable Energy Systems” in the Journal of Mathematical Problems in Engineering, Hindawi ([Call for paper](https://www.hindawi.com/journals/mpe/si/352726/#))

 ### Reviewer for Conferences and Journals